istio-ecosystem/sail-operator/docs/README.md

 ## Update Strategy

-The sail-operator supports two update strategies to update the istio version of the control plane: `InPlace` and `RevisionBased`.
+The sail-operator supports two update strategies to update the version of the Istio control plane: `InPlace` and `RevisionBased`.
 The default strategy is `InPlace`.

 ### InPlace
 When the `InPlace` strategy is used, the existing Istio control plane is updated in-place.
 The workloads therefore don't need to be moved from one control plane instance to another.